sifrr/sifrr/packages/server/sifrr-seo/README.md

     /* Headers to send with GET request */
   }
 }).then(html => ...).catch((e) => {
-  // Some error
-  // It won't render the page if rendering logic is not satisfied and give error. e.message === 'No Render' });
+  // It won't render the page if [rendering logic](#rendering-logic) is not satisfied and will throw error.
+  // e.message === 'No Render' when it doesn't render
+});
 ```